-The purpose of the Sustainable Building and Development Guidelines is to encourage sustainable design approaches through Planning Act applications, in keeping with the City's declaration as a sustainable community, and in alignment with from Burlington's Strategic Plan 2015-2040.
-Sustainable design helps to reduce infrastructure demands, environmental impacts, greenhouse gas emissions, long term building operating costs, and contributes to the City's goal of being a prosperous, livable and healthy community.
+The purpose of the Sustainable Building and Development Guidelines is to encourage sustainable design approaches through Planning Act applications, in keeping with the City's declaration as a sustainable community, and in alignment with Burlington's Strategic Plan 2015-2040.
+Burlington's Strategic Plan encourages energy efficient buildings and other on-site sustainable features, and sets a net carbon neutral goal for the community.
+Sustainable design is an integrated design process that helps to reduce infrastructure demands and costs, environmental impacts, greenhouse gas emissions, long term building operating costs, and contributes to the City's goal of being a prosperous, livable and healthy community.
+The guidelines address sustainability approaches related to site design, transportation, the natural environment, water, energy and emissions, waste and building materials, and maintenance, monitoring, and communication.

-The guidelines address sustainability approaches related to site design, transportation, the natural environment, water, energy, waste and building materials, and maintenance, monitoring, and communication.
-The guidelines will serve as a comprehensive checklist of various sustainable design, construction and operation approaches, and will be used as a tool to assess the sustainable features of development applications.
-The checklist will be enabled by the Sustainable Design policies of the new Official Plan, and is meant to be a tool to encourage voluntary sustainable development practices and to highlight required sustainability measures as identified in the Official Plan, Zoning By-law and other city by-laws.
-The attached Table 1 identifies all guidelines and identifies which items are required, and which items are voluntary.
+The guidelines serve as a comprehensive checklist of various sustainable design, construction and operation approaches, and will be used as a tool to assess the sustainable features of development applications.
+The checklist is enabled by the Sustainable Design policies of the Official Plan, and is meant to be a tool to encourage voluntary sustainable development practices and to highlight required sustainability measures as identified in the Official Plan, Zoning By-law and other city by-laws.
+The attached Sustainable Building and Development Guidelines table identifies all guidelines and identifies which items are required, and which items are voluntary.